valpackett/wai-cli/README.md

 ```

 Want to use command line args for your application-specific settings?
 Don't.
 Use environment variables instead.
-(Possibly with [dotenv](https://github.com/stackbuilders/dotenv-hs) to load some of them from a file.)
+Possibly with [dotenv](https://github.com/stackbuilders/dotenv-hs) to load some of them from a file.
+[envy](https://www.stackage.org/package/envy) is a really awesome way to read them.

 ## License